korningf/cso-git/README.md

 ![gitbash-pacman](gitbash-pacman.png)

-Aegis-Git is a gitbash POSIX augmented with the MSYS2 pacman package manager.
+Aegis-Git is a GitBash portable POSIX augmented with the MSYS2 pacman package manager.

+It is based on GitBash, based on MSysGit, based on Msys2, itself derived from Cygwin.

+GitBash ports Git and core-utils on Windows, but it does not port other needed tools.

+Tools that are fundamental for build development, systems integration, and automation.

+In short, Aegis-Git empowers Cloud-Ops and Dev-Ops from a bare minima Windows desktop.